…covering everything which includes the word "data" or "information"

 If you find the contents of this blog helpful and would like the author to publish new blogs more frequently, then please feel free to make a kind donation of your choice.
 Any donations will be much appreciated and will go towards publishing new blogs more frequently and offering additional related content in the future.

 If you are not registered as a member yet, you can sign up for free and receive newsletters when new articles are published.
 To register please visit the Registration page.

 The purpose of this blog is for the author to share his knowledge and experience in various Data Management domains with the aim of helping readers to learn/expand on their existing knowledge in the area.
 This blog shares knowledge on Master Data Management, Data Quality, Data Governance, Data Integration, Data Analysis, Data Profiling, Data Warehouses, Data Marts, Data Modeling, Data Architecture, Metadata Management etc.

-I am Manjeet Singh Sawhney and work as a Data Architect for Direct Line Group in Bromley (UK).
-Prior to this, I have worked for Accenture, Tibco Software, Initiate Systems (now IBM) and Tata Consultancy Services.
+I am Manjeet Singh Sawhney and work as a Principal Consultant - Data Architect for Wipro Consulting Services in London (UK).
+Prior to this, I have worked for Direct Line Group, Accenture, Tibco Software, Initiate Systems (now IBM) and Tata Consultancy Services.
 My areas of expertise are Master Data Management (Customer, Product, Reference), Metadata Management, Data Governance, Data Quality, Data Integration, Data Migration, Data Warehouses, Data Marts, Data Modeling, Data Architecture, Data Profiling and Data Analysis.
 I am using this blog to share my knowledge and experience in these areas and hope that you will find it useful.

 If you wish to advertise (banner or text links) on this blog or sponsor any blog posts then contact the author using the 'Contact the Author' form below.
 Please include some details about your advertisement / sponsorship request and a response will be sent to you within 24 hours.